khmaher/popgenomicsworkshop-structure/README.md

 cd Structure
 ```

-Copy the data and analysis scripts are saved from the shared directory, type:
+To copy the data and analysis scripts from the shared directory, type:

 ```markdown
 cp –r /usr/local/extras/Genomics/workshops/February2019/Structure/* ./